8bitgeek/OpenNIC-Wizard/README.md

 **NOTE:** OpenNIC Wizard is split into two parts, a so called 'client', and a so called 'server'.
       The 'server' performs the bulk of the functionality, while the 'client' performs the user interface function.
-On Windows(tm), tOpenNICServer.exe runs as a service with elevated privilages, while OpenNIC.exe runs as a task-tray applet.
+On Windows(tm), OpenNICServer.exe runs as a service with elevated privilages, while OpenNIC.exe runs as a task-tray applet.
 The two communicate over a client/server style protocol over a local-domain socket on port 19803.